SciML/Catalyst.jl/docs/src/model_simulation/examples/periodic_events_simulation.md

 ```

 ## [Modelling a circadian periodic event in a jump simulation](@id periodic_event_simulation_example_ode)
 While defining periodic events is easy for ODE and SDE simulations, due to how events are internally implemented, these cannot currently be used for jump simulations.
-Instead, there is a workaround which includes firs creating a [conditional discrete event](@ref constraint_equations_events) which is designed to trigger every 13 time units:
+Instead, there is a workaround which includes first creating a [conditional discrete event](@ref constraint_equations_events) which is designed to trigger every 13 time units:
 ```@example periodic_event_example
 circadian_model = @reaction_network begin
     @discrete_events begin